Your Team Yearns For Better Performance Feedback

-If you knew your manager really cared about you and had your best interest at heart, would you want them to give you meaningful performance feedback?
+If you knew your manager really cared about you, would you want them to give you meaningful performance feedback?

 Even if it was hard to hear?

 Every time we ask these questions in our leadership development programs, the answer is always a resounding “YES!”

 Most employees yearn for more meaningful performance feedback—and are just not getting enough.

 Today we share 5 steps to more meaningful performance feedback.